-26. Will the PHM Service include information on all Medi-Cal beneficiaries or just those in managed care?
+33. Will the PHM Service include information on all Medi-Cal beneficiaries or just those in managed care?

-The PHM Service will include information on all Medi-Cal beneficiaries (i.e., those in fee-for-service Medi-Cal or managed care).
+The PHM Service will include information on all Medi-Cal members (i.e., those in fee-for-service Medi-Cal or managed care).

-27. Once the PHM Service is live, what data will be expected to be in the PHM Service's comprehensive data portal?
+34. Once the PHM Service is live, what data will be expected to be in the PHM Service's comprehensive data portal?

 Data in the PHM Service will be made available in phases over time.
-At time of statewide launch in Q3 2023, DHCS anticipates that the PHM Service will primarily leverage existing DHCS data, such as historical claims and administrative data.
+At time of statewide launch, DHCS anticipates that the PHM Service will primarily leverage existing DHCS data, such as historical claims and administrative data.

 DHCS is working with a broad range of stakeholders across the State to identify other priority data that the PHM Service will provide access to over time.
-DHCS anticipates sharing more information about this data roadmap with stakeholders in early 2023.
+DHCS anticipates sharing more information about this data roadmap with stakeholders in the near future.

-28. Will the PHM Service interface with provider electronic health records (EHRs)?
+35. Will the PHM Service interface with provider electronic health records (EHRs)?

-At the time of statewide launch in the summer of 2023, DHCS does not expect that the PHM Service will connect directly to provider EHRs or health information exchange (HIE) networks.
+At the time of statewide launch, DHCS does not expect that the PHM Service will connect directly to provider EHRs or health information exchange (HIE) networks.
 DHCS will assess opportunities for the PHM Service to connect to provider EHRs and HIE networks as part of the long-term PHM Service strategy.
+What makes the PHM Service different is the goal to collect and aggregate data from across a broad set of programs and services across the State.
+This will enable users to have access to data from medical, behavioral, social, and other programs in a platform which HIEs do not support.

-29. How does the PHM Service differ from a HIE network?
+36. How does the PHM Service differ from a HIE network?
 Will information in the PHM Service be made available through a HIE network?